psyqz/psyz/decomp/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure that any code you submit matches the generated ELF binaries.
 When contributing, adhere to the guidelines provided in the sotn-decomp decompilation rules.

+## Special thanks

+Most of the decomp was ported from the incredible work of contributors from the [SOTN Decomp repo](https://github.com/Xeeynamo/sotn-decomp/tree/master/src/main/psxsdk).